-- B. Source page: Click the link to open this page.
+- A. Source page: Click the link to open this page.

 - D. Source file area: View the directory of files in Bitbucket.

-From the Source page, click New file in the top right corner.
-This button only appears after you have added at least one file to the repository.
+From the Source page, click the More options button in the top right corner and select Add file from the menu.
+The More options button only appears after you have added at least one file to the repository.